Bongao: Economy

-The main thoroughfare is Datu Halun Street, where the Town Hall is situated.
-Poblacion is the commercial hub.
-Most of the businesses here are owned by local people.
-Due to its relative peace and order situation, recent migrant Chinese from Zamboanga have also open business.
+The town’s main thoroughfare is Datu Halun Street, where the municipal hall is located.
+The poblacion serves as the commercial center, with most businesses owned and operated by local residents.
+Owing to the area’s relative peace and order, recent Chinese migrants from Zamboanga have also established businesses in the town.

 Banks operating in Bongao include Land Bank of the Philippines, Philippine National Bank, and Metrobank.
 Quedancor, a government owned investment company, has recently opened business.

 The Midway Plaza Mall, a new 2-storey retail center, is the first shopping mall in Tawi-tawi opened in April 2010.

 Education

-Bongao is home to the Mindanao State University - Tawi-Tawi College of Technology and Oceanography (MSU-TCTO), Tawi-Tawi Regional Agricultural College (TRAC), Mahardika Institute of Technology (MIT), Abubakar Learning Center Foundation College (ALC), Tawi-Tawi School of Midwifery (TTSM).
+Bongao is home to the Mindanao State University–Tawi-Tawi College of Technology and Oceanography (MSU-TCTO), Tawi-Tawi Regional Agricultural College (TRAC), Mahardika Institute of Technology (MIT), Abubakar Learning Center Foundation College (ALC), Tawi-Tawi School of Midwifery (TTSM).
 The first two are government owned state colleges, while the last three are privately owned.

-There are several secondary high schools in Tawi-Tawi such as the MSU TCTO - Science High School, MSU TCTO Preparatory High School, Tawi-Tawi School of Arts and Trade, Notre Dame of Bongao, and Tawi-Tawi School of Fisheries (TTSF).
+There are several secondary high schools in Tawi-Tawi such as the MSU–TCTO - Science High School, MSU–TCTO Preparatory High School, Tawi-Tawi School of Arts and Trades, Notre Dame of Bongao, and Tawi-Tawi School of Fisheries (TTSF).